James Kelly (bishop): Life in Newfoundland

 1867 was a momentous year for Kelly.
 His ministry had proven a success, and Feild named Kelly his assistant bishop.
 Charles Thomas Longley, the Archbishop of Canterbury, performed the ceremony of consecration on 16 August.
 Kelly, thirty-five years old, received his Doctor of Divinity degree from Cambridge University, and attended the first Pan-Anglican conference of British, colonial and foreign bishops conference in Lambeth.
 The conference had been lobbied for by, among others, the Canadian synod, but much of the agenda focused on the controversy over John William Colenso, a missionary to the Zulu.
 Eleven advisory resolutions regarding colonial district administration were nevertheless passed.

-The Anglican diocese of Newfoundland also included the island of Bermuda.
+The Anglican Diocese of Newfoundland also included the island of Bermuda.
 Kelly and Feild travelled aboard the diocesan ship The Star, and both nearly died in 1871 in a sailing accident that destroyed the ship.
-This was not the last occasion in which sea travel proved a hardship to Kelly; he became seriously ill in 1874 when travelling to coastal communities on Newfoundland and Labrador.
+This was not the last occasion in which sea travel proved a hardship to Kelly; he became seriously ill in 1874 when travelling to coastal communities in Newfoundland and Labrador.
 Kelly's logs of his travels on The Star have been published as Journal of a visitation by the Right Reverend J. B. K. Kelly, DD, coadjutor bishop of Newfoundland, in the church ship Star, July–October, 1869, (London, 1870), and The voyage the churchship Star, 1870 (St.John's, 1973).